elusivecodes/FyreDateTime/README.md

 **Is Same Or After?**

-Return *true* if the *DateTime* is the same as or after another date.
+Determine whether the *DateTime* is the same as or after another date.

 - `$other` is the *DateTime* object to compare to.